mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 	<a href="{{ site.url }}/images/paper-53-face-contour-refine-2-lg.jpg">
 		<img src="{{ site.url }}/images/paper-53-face-contour-refine-2.jpg" alt="refining facial features">
 	</a>
-	<figcaption>The areas you'll want to focus on first are the pupils, upper eyelids, nostrils, and the crevices found around the lips.</figcaption>
+	<figcaption>The areas you&rsquo;ll want to focus on first are the pupils, upper eyelids, nostrils, and the crevices found around the lips.</figcaption>
 </figure>

 ### Shaping Skin with Hatching